ngjunsiang/laymansguide-src/contents/season3/issue034/issue034.md

 ## Hostname filtering

 At higher levels of filtering (involving yet more processing power), the router might even block certain hostnames.
-Remember that the public IP address of the server is needed before a request can be sent, and this IP address is obtained through a DNS query ([Issue 29](https://buttondown.email/laymansguide/archive/lmg-s3-issue-29-how-to-resolve-a-hostname/)).
-If a firewall intercepts and processes the DNS query and blocks the DNS query to resolve that hostname, the device never obtains the public IP address of the server and won’t be able to send the request.
+Remember that the public IP address of the server is needed before a request can be sent, and this IP address is obtained through a DNS query ([Issue 29]({filename}/season3/issue029/issue029.md

 ## Advanced filtering